Why Major in Spanish?

 - Distinguished Faculty hold terminal degrees from University of Pennsylvania, New York University, Temple University and Middlebury College.

 - Put your faith into action and your linguistic skills into practice through yearly mission trips.
 Previous destinations have included Bolivia, Dominican Republic and Haiti where students served alongside native speakers in community projects.
-Check out where we are going this year!

 - Greater Philadelphia’s Hispanic and Francophone communities provide students cultural activities, churches and internships.